 - Pitted cherries

-- If you don’t have a serving tray to stand these upright, you can use a glass to steady each individual charcuterie cone while you assemble it.
+- If you don’t have a cone holder, you can use a glass to steady each charcuterie cone while you assemble it.
 They can then be displayed on a flat serving tray.

 - Don’t slice your strawberries too far in advance.
 You don’t want them to be too wet and release their juices.